yleeyilin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">:bulb: **Tip:**<br>

-* To revert back to your full contacts list, you can use the command `/undo`.
+* To revert to your full contacts list, you can use the command `/undo`.

 </div>